-At a young age, Ralph suffered a freak injury when he "had his face badly burned while lighting a firecracker," reported the Connellsville (PA) Daily Courier on July 9, 1906.
+At the age of 12, Ralph suffered a freak injury when he "had his face badly burned while lighting a firecracker," reported the Connellsville (PA) Daily Courier on July 9, 1906.
 The family lived at Bridgeport at the time.

 On June 27, 1913, at the age of 19, Ralph married 19-year-old Violet May Summy (1894-1973), the daughter of Ezra Summy.
 They eloped to Cumberland, Allegany County, MD, where the wedding ceremony was performed.

 The Minerds' seven children were Alice "Marie" Plannett Price, Dorothy Mae Podraza, Pauline Minerd, Betty Irene Hutter, Charles Ralph Minerd Jr., Robert Ezra Minerd and James Allen Minerd.

 Sadly, daughter Pauline died in childbirth -- stillborn due to the prolapse of the umbilical cord -- on Jan.
 4, 1920.
 At the time, the family lived in the community of Robinson in West Wheatfield Township, Indiana County, PA.
 The baby's tender remains were placed into rest in the West View Cemetery in Robinson.